Qantas fleet

 Qantas operates a fleet of Airbus A321XLR, Airbus A330, Airbus A380, Boeing 737 and Boeing 787 aircraft.
 This list excludes aircraft from subsidiaries Qantas Freight, QantasLink and Jetstar.

+Since the early 2020s the airline has been undertaking what it describes as the largest fleet renewal program in its history, progressively replacing its Boeing 737-800, Airbus A330 and Airbus A380 aircraft with Airbus A321XLR, Airbus A350-1000 and Boeing 787 types.
+The program followed a period of deferred aircraft investment during the 2010s, during which the average age of the fleet increased and drew criticism from credit-rating analysts and aviation commentators.

 Current fleet

-As of September 2025, Qantas operates the following mainline aircraft:
+As of May 2026, Qantas operates the following mainline aircraft: